Hermeneutics of feminism in Islam: Hermeneutics of Islamic feminism

 The Islamic feminist figure from Indonesia who developed his thoughts on the interpretation methodology is Musdah Mulia through his work Indahnya Islam Menyuarakan kesetaraan dan Kedilan gender (2014).
 The Professor UIN Syarif Hidayatulah Jakarta is known as a persistent and consistent champion of gender equality and justice.
 In Indonesia, with regard to gender in religious life, the challenges are severe and the sensitivity is high.
 Musdah sued gender bias in interpretation of the Quran and brought in the idea of gender equality and justice in interpretation.
 Musdah has long been aware that women are confined in theological prisons, due to gender biases in the interpretation of the Quran.
 Departing from the belief that human males and females are both khalifah fil ardh, Musdah interpreted the feminist-based Quran and produced feminist interpretations, including interpreting polygamy verses and reinterpreting the concept of nushuz in the Quranic verses.
 According to Musdah, polygamy denies women's humanity.
 The interpretation of the concept of nushuz is that the Quran commands only obey Allah and respect for husbands.

 Kecia Ali, Professor of the Department of Religion at Boston University has written various books on gender in Islam that focus on Islamic law about women.
-Through his work Sexsual Ethics & Islam: Reflections on the Feminist Qur'an, Hadith and Jurisprudence (2012), Kecia Ali discusses sexual violence against women and shows a collision between morals and law.
+Through his work, Sexual Ethics & Islam: Reflections on the Feminist Qur'an, Hadith and Jurisprudence (2012), Kecia Ali discusses sexual violence against women and shows a collision between morals and law.
 He is of the view that the verses of the Quran are interpreted by demeaning women, so it needs feminist reflection on the Quran and Hadith.
 Kecia Ali conducted a feminist reflection on the Quran and hadith and Islamic law, especially regarding marriage and sex and the problem of slavery in Islam.
 In the matter of marriage, Kecia Ali discussed dowry, divorce and misogyny toward women.
 According to Kecia Ali, a progressive approach to the Quranic text cannot be limited to the selective presentation of egalitarian verses in isolation from the context of the vast holy book.
 Such an approach would be futile, because the argument for gender equality is built by interpreting verses that are selective.
 He offers a method of jurisprudence, because legal experts will relate to the source of the text in a social context.
 The established law has the objective of interpretive action.
 According to Kecia Ali, understanding of the Quranic text must change every time according to social change.